ctran20/EasySales/README.md

 - User can create an account and login to the app.
-- User can create your own listing and sell your items.
+- User can create their own listing and sell your items.
-- User can order items from other users on the app.
+- User can purchase items from other users on the app.

 #